Learning Control by Iterative Inversion: Experiments

 In Figure~\ref{fig:rl}, we report results both on a held-out test set of trajectories, and on the training trajectories.
 As expected, for a small $\steeringbuffer$, \texttt{STATE-MSE} obtains near perfect reconstruction of training trajectories, yet high error on test trajectories, as the precise reward makes it easy for PPO to overfit.
 Interestingly, however, when increasing the size of $\steeringbuffer$, it becomes more difficult to overfit with PPO, even with the \texttt{STATE-MSE} reward.
-Note that for $|\steeringbuffer|=2000$, the performance of \texttt{STATE-MSE} on training is worse than the performance of \methodname\ on test!
-Our results suggest that vanilla PPO is not well suited to training policies conditioned on very diverse contexts.
+This highlights a difficulty of RL in the multi-task setting: note that for $|\steeringbuffer|=2000$, the performance of \texttt{STATE-MSE} on training is worse than the performance of \methodname\ on test!
+Our results suggest that vanilla PPO is not well suited to training policies conditioned on very diverse contexts (Our context here is a vector of length 4096).
 We mention that the recent related work of \citet{peng2022ase} trained context embeddings together with RL, which may explain their success in learning diverse skills.
-Importantly, on test data, \methodname\ significantly outperforms both RL methods for all $\steeringbuffer$ sizes.
+Importantly, on test data, \methodname\ significantly outperforms both RL methods for all $\steeringbuffer$ sizes, even though \methodname\ \textit{does not} use the privileged information in the reward.
 We attribute this finding to the combination of stable supervised learning updates, and not relying on a reward.
-Finally, our results for \texttt{INTENT-MSE} do not come close to \methodname, which we attribute to the more difficult learning from sparse reward.
+Our results for \texttt{INTENT-MSE} do not come close to \methodname, which we attribute to the more difficult learning from sparse reward (see Appendix~\ref{app:rl_irl_baselines}).
+Finally, GAIL was outperformed by both \texttt{STATE-MSE} RL and \methodname\ (except for the single demonstration case -- the standard "single task" GAIL setup).
+As expected, GAIL was not able to find a better reward than \texttt{STATE-MSE} here.
+Additional baseline-comparison results are presented in Appendix~\ref{app:rl_irl_baselines}.